 MuddyWater is a long-running Iranian threat actor commonly associated with the Iranian Ministry of Intelligence and Security (MOIS).
 The group is primarily known for espionage-driven operations targeting government institutions, critical infrastructure, telecommunications and various organizations across the Middle East and parts of Europe.

+This is not some random crimeware operator copy-pasting loaders from GitHub like script kiddies.
 We’re talking about a mature, state-aligned actor with a long operational history and a fairly diverse malware toolkit.

 Which is exactly why the amount of build and development artefacts left in this sample is so interesting.